Massachusetts / Franklin County

 Is Sunderland, MA a safe place to live?

-Sunderland is a relatively safe community, with a low violent crime rate of 76 incidents per 100,000 residents and property crime remaining well below national averages.
-The chance of being a victim of violent crime is about 1 in 1,316, making it a reassuring choice for families and individuals concerned with safety.
-The town's overall crime index reflects a secure and peaceful environment.
+Sunderland is considered a safe community, with a low violent crime rate of 76 incidents per 100,000 residents and a property crime chance of 1 in 134.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Massachusetts.

 76